cloudposse-examples/atmos-pro-example-basic/README.md

 This gives you visibility into what changes will be made to your infrastructure before merging.

-## On Merged Pull Requests: Atmos Pro Triggers `atmos terraform apply`
+## On Merged Pull Requests

-When you merge a pull request, Atmos Pro automatically handles the deployment:
+When a pull request is merged, Atmos Pro Triggers `atmos terraform apply`:

 1. **Pull Request Is Merged** - Your changes are merged into the main branch
 2. **GitHub Actions Trigger Atmos Affected Stacks** - Atmos identifies which stacks need to be updated